corda/corda/docs/source/tutorial-cordapp.rst

 Running the example CorDapp
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Start the nodes and Spring Boot servers by running the following command from the root of the ``cordapp-example`` folder:
+Start the nodes by running the following command from the root of the ``cordapp-example`` folder:

-* Unix/Mac OSX: ``kotlin-source/build/nodes/runnodes``
+* Unix/Mac OSX: ``workflows-kotlin/build/nodes/runnodes``
-* Windows: ``call kotlin-source\build\nodes\runnodes.bat``
+* Windows: ``call workflows-kotlin\build\nodes\runnodes.bat``

-Each Spring Boot server needs to be started in it's own terminal, replace X with A, B and C
+Each Spring Boot server needs to be started in it's own terminal, replace X with A, B and C:

 * Unix/Mac OSX: ``./gradlew runPartyXServer``
 * Windows: ``gradlew.bat runPartyXServer``